During school holidays parents feel like taxi drivers and ATMs. Here are 10 ideas that will not break the bank and all happen in or near to Lane Cove.

 Mindarie Park Lane Cove North is Lane Cove’s newest park.
 ITC visited Mindarie Park to check out the park and see some of its brilliant features.
 This new inclusive playspace aligns with the Everyone Can Play in NSW guidelines to cater for all people, including disabled and able-bodied children and their Carers.
 Further information here.

 Here are some other quick ideas:

 - Play Tennis – List of Lane Cove Tennis Clubs here.

 - Go to the Lane Cove Library Kid’s section.

-- For younger kids the bicycle track at Blackman park is fund and there is also a flying fox and other play equipment.
+- For younger kids the bicycle track at Blackman park is fun and there is also a flying fox and other play equipment.

-If you want to book your kids into some school holidays activities during the Summer Holidays you can find a list of school holiday activities here.
+If you want to book your kids into some school holidays activities during the School Holidays you can find a list of school holiday activities here.
 There is something for every child – the sporty child, the creative child, the child who loves learning and the allrounder.
 Find out more here.